bernard357/devops-bootcamp-2019/lab-5-advanced-pipelines.md

 Wait for it to feature some successful execution, that you can inspect manually.

 Congratulations!
-You can now visit the Service Catalog console and terminate all products to as to save on cloud costs.
+You can now visit the Service Catalog console and terminate all products so as to save on cloud costs.